dlarrick/pykumo/README.md

 ### Kumo Station
 Kumo Station allows controlling traditional HVAC equipment via the Kumo Cloud app, managing switchover between Kumo and external equipment.
 It also provides an outdoor temperature sensor.
 A Kumo Station has its own IP address.

+## Troubleshooting
+### WiFi
+The most common cause of flaky behavior is weak WiFi signal at the indoor unit.
+Try measuring WiFi strength (2.4 GHz only) with a phone app.
+Also try repositioning the Mitsubishi WiFi adapter within the unit, positioning it close to the plastic exterior rather than metal interior components.

+### API errors
+In early 2023 Mitsubishi appears to have made some change that makes the WiFi adapter less reliable.
+My educated guess is that it has a memory leak.
+See [Issue 105](https://github.com/dlarrick/hass-kumo/issues/105) in the hass-kumo repository for discussion.

+As a result of this issue, if you are seeing `serializer_error` or (especially) `__no_memory` errors consistently when performing operations, it's likely your indoor unit needs power-cycling.
+Unfortunately the easiest way is probably at the breaker.

 ## Interactive Use
 It's possible to use pykumo in an interactive shell to do debugging, investigation of possible new features, and so on.